-The integrated Emulex BE3 dual-port Gigabit Ethernet controller supports connections to a 10 Mbps, 100 Mbps, or 1000 Mbps network through an Ethernet-compatible switch module in the chassis.
-The controller also supports Wake on $LAN^{\tiny{\$}}$ technology.
+All of the blade server models come with an integrated Broadcom dual-port Gigabit Ethernet controller.
+The controller supports connections to a 10 Mbps, 100 Mbps, or 1000 Mbps network through an Ethernet-compatible switch module in the BladeCenter unit.
+The controller also supports Wake on LAN® technology.